mbnahmadi/gisplatform/README.md

 This system can serve as the foundation for any web or mobile project requiring secure authentication.

 ## In Progress / Upcoming Features:
 - SMS integration for 2FA (currently only console-based)
-- User profile management
 - Disable/enable 2FA
 - Email change process with verification
-- Password reset via email & mobile OTP
+- Password reset via email
 - Advanced logging system (partially implemented)